dogweather/forkful/content/en/elixir/strings/using-regular-expressions.md

   \ and manipulating strings based on specific patterns.
 Programmers leverage regex\u2026"
 lastmod: '2024-03-13T22:44:59.773761-06:00'
 model: gpt-4-0125-preview
-summary: "Regular expressions (regex) in Elixir are used for searching, matching,\
-  \ and manipulating strings based on specific patterns.
-Programmers leverage regex\u2026"
+summary: Regular expressions (regex) in Elixir are used for searching, matching, and manipulating strings based on specific patterns.
 title: Using regular expressions
 weight: 11
 ---